 Six Senses Ninh Van Bay

-Travel back in time and take a journey that few people have had the opportunity to experience.
-Druk Yul, Bhutan’s official name, is known as the Land of the Dragon People with a rich cultural heritage that has largely remained hidden until its recent emergence onto the world stage.
+Travel to Thimphu, Punakha, Gangtey, and Paro Valley in Bhutan and take a journey back in time that few people have had the opportunity to experience.
+Druk Yul, Bhutan’s official name, is known as the Land of the Thunder Dragon with a rich cultural heritage that has largely remained hidden until its recent emergence onto the world stage.
 Your Six Senses GEM (Guest Experience Maker) will meet you upon arrival and accompany you on your khamsa ‘royal stroll’ through the Kingdom, sharing insights into the culture, history and local life of each valley as you go.

 Discover the country’s breathtaking natural beauty, meet and mingle with our Bhutanese friends as you embrace the philosophy of a nation that is guided by the principles of ‘Gross National Happiness’.
 Our khamsas are designed with just the right balance of meaningful encounters and experiences in mind along with a healthy dose of fun.

 The following is only a guideline.
 Your GEM will help to tailor it to your needs and interests each day.

 After arriving at Paro International Airport, your journey begins with a one-hour drive to Thimphu, Bhutan’s capital.
 At an altitude of 7,700 ft (2,200 meters), Thimphu lies in a steep valley and is the only city in the world without a single traffic light.